This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Digital markets and e-commerce

-In addition, a new law affecting digital markets came into force on 1 February 2021 to ensure that the platforms operate with transparency and fairness.
-Under the new law, major overseas/domestic digital platform operators designated by the authority are required to disclose the terms and conditions of their contracts with users; take other measures, including the establishment of procedures and administrative organs to ensure the fairness of transactions and dispute settlement procedures; and submit annual reports and self-assessments to the authority on the status of their implementation of the above measures.
+A new law affecting digital markets came into force on 1 February 2021 to ensure that platforms operate with transparency and fairness.
+Under the new law, major overseas/domestic digital platform operators designated by the authority (Specified DPF Providers) are required to disclose the terms and conditions of their contracts with users; take other measures, including the establishment of procedures and administrative organs to ensure the fairness of transactions and dispute settlement procedures; and submit annual reports and self-assessments to the authority on the status of their implementation of the above measures.
+Only large-scale online malls (where domestic sales in Japan of the operator and its users exceed ¥300 billion) and app stores (where domestic sales in Japan of the operator and its users exceed ¥200 billion) have been initially defined as Specified DPF Providers under the relevant rules.
+Digital platform operators that meet the thresholds submitted notifications, and the relevant authority has designated five overseas/domestic platform operators, including Amazon, Rakuten, Apple and Google, as Specified DPF Providers based on the notifications.
 When the authority finds any conduct that is deemed likely to violate the AMA, it will request that the JFTC take actions under the AMA.

 The number of merger filings at the JFTC has been relatively stable, with only a slight decrease compared to the immediately preceding year.
-From April 2019 to March 2020 (FY2020), the JFTC accepted 310 notifications, of which 300 were cleared in Phase I (including 217 with early termination), nine were voluntarily withdrawn by the parties, and one was brought into Phase II.
-In terms of the competitive landscape between the parties, 187 involved horizontal overlaps, 128 involved vertical relationships and 135 involved conglomerate business combinations.
+From April 2020 to March 2021 (FY2021), the JFTC accepted 266 notifications, of which 258 were cleared in Phase I (including 199 with early termination), seven were voluntarily withdrawn by the parties, and one was brought into Phase II.
+In terms of the competitive landscape between the parties, 176 involved horizontal overlaps, 118 involved vertical relationships and 125 involved conglomerate business combinations.

 Effective use of pre-notification consultation with the JFTC was key to the high Phase I clearance rate.
 Parties may benefit from informal discussions with the authority during the pre-notification phase, which often extends to substantive competition issues.
 Sometimes, the parties discuss and agree on remedies to obtain conditional clearance during Phase I.

 The JFTC is also keen to employ economic analysis in complex cases.
-Out of 10 notable decisions published by the authority in FY2020, two involved the use of economic analysis.
+Out of 10 notable decisions published by the authority for FY2021, four involved the use of economic analysis.
+The JFTC has announced the introduction of a new position of director in charge of economic analysis, which shows its considerable interest.

-Two decisions relating to the digital market were published by the JFTC: Integration of Z Holdings Corporation and LINE Corporation and Acquisition of Fitbit by Google.
-These cases were reviewed in accordance with the amended portion of the Merger Review Guidelines that provides key considerations for the authority’s scrutiny of digital markets.
+In 2021, two decisions relating to the digital market were announced by the JFTC: Integration of salesforce.com and Slack Technologies in July and Acquisition of Siltronic by GlobalWafers in November.
+These cases were reviewed in accordance with the amended portion of the Merger Review Guidelines, which provides key considerations for the authority’s scrutiny of digital markets.

-While the JFTC has not found any specific anticompetitive conducts in the market studies, it has flagged a number of potential anticompetitive conducts and promotes awareness to the relevant parties.
-The JFTC continues to carefully scrutinise digital markets as well as other sectors, and may conduct surveys or market research on these sectors if it considers it necessary.
+The JFTC has been conducting market studies regarding cloud services and smartphone OS markets.
+It continues to carefully scrutinise the digital sector as well as other sectors, and may conduct surveys or market research on these sectors if it considers it necessary.

 ‘The Fair Trade Commission’s Policy on Criminal Accusation and Compulsory Investigation of Criminal Cases Regarding Antimonopoly Violations’, the JFTC, revised 16 December 2020, p.
 1 (www.jftc.go.jp/en/legislation_gls/210312.pdf).